cloud-carbon-footprint/cloud-carbon-footprint/README.md

 We currently support three modes of authentication with AWS, that you can see in [server/src/application/AWSCredentialsProvider.ts](server/src/application/AWSCredentialsProvider.ts):

-1. GCP - this is used by GCP Service Accounts that authenticate via a temporary AWS STS token.
+1. "GCP" - this is used by GCP Service Accounts that authenticate via a temporary AWS STS token.
 This method is used by the application when deployed to Google App Engine.
-2. AWS - this is used to authenticate via an AWS role that has the necessary permissions to query the CloudWatch and Cost Explorer APIs.
+2. "AWS" - this is used to authenticate via an AWS role that has the necessary permissions to query the CloudWatch and Cost Explorer APIs.
-3. default - this uses the AWS credentials that exist in the environment the application is running in, for example if you configure your local environment.
+3. "default" - this uses the AWS credentials that exist in the environment the application is running in, for example if you configure your local environment.

 The authentication mode is set inside [server/src/application/Config.ts](server/src/application/Config.ts).

 [server/.env](server/.env) is where you configure the options for the "GCP" mode, and set the AWS Accounts you want to run the application against.
 You can read more about this mode of authentication in [.adr/adr_5_aws_authentication.txt](.adr/adr_5_aws_authentication.txt), as well as this article: [https://cevo.com.au/post/2019-07-29-using-gcp-service-accounts-to-access-aws/](https://cevo.com.au/post/2019-07-29-using-gcp-service-accounts-to-access-aws/)

-### AWS Credentials - only needed for the default authentication mode.
+### AWS Credentials - only needed for the "default" authentication mode.

 - Configure AWS credentials.
   ```